apache/apex-core/docs/application_development.md

 killing, viewing, etc.).
 This tool was already discussed above briefly in the section entitled Running the Test Application.
-It will introspect the jar file specified with the launch command for applications (classes that implement ApplicationFactory) or property files that define applications.
+It will introspect the jar file specified with the launch command for applications (classes that implement ApplicationFactory) or properties files that define applications.
 It will also deploy the dependency jar files from the application package to the cluster.